lgerrets/asait18-tagging/README.md

 - **Mel filter banks** (computed in [src/prepare_data.py](src/prepare_data.py))
 - with **deep neural nets** (keras architecture [src/models.py](src/models.py) and training procedure [src/train.py](src/train.py)).

-This approach is one of those studied by the original paper, which should be read through for better understanding of the above pipeline.
+This approach is one of those studied by the original paper, which should be read through to better understand the above pipeline and the codes here.

 ## Installation